Bidhanrai/ecommerce/README.md

 ## Challenges you faced and how you overcame them

-I initially had a few misconceptions about Firebase Functions, likely because I hadn't used them before.
+- I initially had a few misconceptions about Firebase Functions, likely because I hadn't used them before.
 However, after implementing them in the project, I found the experience quite challenging and enjoyable.
 I overcame the challenge by googling, reading documentations and little bit of chat gpt.

+- I have structured my collections in a normalized format to avoid data redundancy, with product reviews residing in a separate collection.
+Consequently, querying products based on the highest reviews directly is not feasible.
+To address this, I solution would be denormalize the data for this use case by adding or updating a new object field inside the product documents whenever a user reviews a product.
+This object will contain the average review and the total review count.
+Thus, each time a user submits a review, the database will be updated in two places: within the product documents and in the review collection.

 ## Additional done